bgcasey/code_standards/README.md

 ---

-## 1 Code Templates
+## 1 Script Templates

-This section provides starter files to help you apply the standards quickly and consistently across projects.
+Use these templates as a starting point for writing reproducible, well-structured scripts.
+They provide a consistent header, sectioning, and commenting style to make code easier to read, review, and reuse.

 - [r_module.R](https://github.com/bgcasey/code_standards/blob/main/templates/r_module.R): A template for writing individual R modules.
 - [r_function.R](https://github.com/bgcasey/code_standards/blob/main/templates/r_function.R): A template for writing well-documented and formatted R functions.